 Frequently Asked Questions

 - If this is adoption is for a teen pregnancy, will you tell my parents?
 Can my parents force me?
 Can they stop me?
 You are not legally required to tell your parents about your pregnancy or adoption plan, even if you are under 18 and this adoption is for a teenage pregnancy.
 They have no legal right to make this decision for you, nor do they have the right to assume legal guardianship of your child if that is not what you want.
 If you are a pregnant teenager considering adoption, you can always send us a text or chat with us online to learn more about placing a baby for adoption without revealing too much information about yourself.

 - Will I get to see my baby at the hospital?The choice is completely yours.
 Some mothers choose to spend a short time with the baby or to have no contact at all, while others choose to spend every minute with the baby while in the hospital.
-Your Adoptions Together counselor will work with you and the hospital staff to ensure that you feel comfortable no matter what you decide.
+Your adoption counselor will work with you and the hospital staff to ensure that you feel comfortable no matter what you decide.

 - Will I have to take the baby home first?Not if you don’t want to.
 Most birth parents with whom we work prefer for the adoptive or temporary foster care family to take the baby home from the hospital.